exvertus/reaper-projects/README.md

 #### Setup

-1. Download [Git LFS](https://git-lfs.github.com/) and install it.
+* Download [Git LFS](https://git-lfs.github.com/) and install it.
-1. Fork this repo and clone the fork.
+* Fork this repo and clone the fork.
-1. For each machine/environment, setup the following:
+* For each machine/environment:

   1. Set environment variables:
     1. `REAPER_REPO_PATH` root path of this repo's local checkout
     1. `REAPER_INSTALL_PATH` path to reaper.exe, reaper.ini, etc after using *portable* install (this repo is un-tested on normal install)